reema0814/mslearn-fabric/Instructions/Labs/03-real-time-analytics.md

 ### Task 2: Use KQL to query the sales table

-Now that you have a table of data in your database, you can use KQL code to query it.
+In this task, you will use Kusto Query Language (KQL) to query the sales table in your KQL database.
+With the data now available, you can write KQL code to extract insights and perform analysis on the sales data.

 1. Make sure you have the **sales** table highlighted.
 From the menu bar, select the **Query table** drop-down, and from there select **Show any 100 records**.